Taste Cincinnati's German heritage on a guided brunch walk

 Food tastings, streetcar, guide

-Refundable Ticket: refundable up to 24 hours before the tour; within 24 hours, refunds are no longer available.
-Standard Ticket: no refunds or exchanges.
+Refundable tickets are refundable up to 24 hours before the tour.
+Within 24 hours, refunds are not available.
+Standard tickets do not include refunds or exchanges.

 Substitutions are not available.
 You may give the beverage to a friend.
 Ice water is provided at sit-down locations.